diffix/reference/docs/computing noise.md

 # Rationale

-The reason we choose the largest standard deviation (versus summing all of the standard deviations from all of the AIDs) is because the noise from any smaller standard deviation is masked by the noise of the larger standard deviation.
+The reason we choose the largest standard deviation (versus summing all of the standard deviations from all of the AIDs) is that the noise from a smaller standard deviation is masked by the noise of any larger standard deviation.

-The reason we choose the largest flattening value (versus the sum of flattening values) is less obvious, and best explained by example.
+The reason we choose the largest flattening value (versus the sum of flattening values) is less obvious and best explained by example.
 Suppose that a query has two AIDs, AID1 and AID2.
 Suppose that the extreme values are as follows:

 |  val | AID1 | AID2 |
 | ---: | ---- | ---- |